johnbaldwin3/TIY-Final-Project/README.md

 *  Charles can also click on a user name (from rankings, or observation tiles) and view complete collection of that user’s uploaded observations.

-*  Charles can user the navigation bar to check out the photo gallery comprised of all photos from every user.
+*  Charles can use the navigation bar to check out the photo gallery comprised of all photos from every user.
 Clicking on a photo will take Charles back to the details of that observation.

 *  Charles will be able to create new observations tied to his account and upload a picture to each observation while sharing details about each observation he creates.
 The website will then reach out to the GBIF API and then backfill species information including scientific name, taxonomical hierarchy, and the date of first discovery and the name of the discovering person.